 A. Small financial contributions.
-The LDA Board may approve an amount in the annual budget for small contributions to support projects, activities or events of local nonprofit organizations or units of government which have economic significance for the communities affected by Loring's closure.
+The LDA Board may approve an amount in the annual budget for small contributions to support projects, activities or events of local nonprofit organizations or units of government which have economic significance for the communities affected by Loring's closure if such contributions are consistent with LDA's mission.
 Such contributions shall not exceed in monetary or in-kind value the sum of \$250 unless specifically authorized by the Board.
 The President & CEO shall within 3 months following the end of each of LDA's July 1 to June 30 fiscal years report to the Board any such contributions made during the fiscal year.
+The LDA's periodic financial statements reported to the Board shall include a separate line item accounting for small contributions.

 B. Personal property donations.
-The President & CEO is authorized to donate items of personal property belonging to the LDA to any of the impact communities (as defined in the LDA's enabling legislation) or governmental or quasi-governmental entities or non-profit entities operating within the impact communities, if a single item no longer has utility for the LDA, and has an estimated value of \$500 or less.
-The President & CEO shall first ascertain that the item of personal property proposed for donation will be kept and used within the geographic area of the impact communities and will be used for legitimate governmental, charitable, educational or other commonly accepted non-profit purposes and that such use has a value to the public in excess of the estimated value of the item.
+The LDA Board may approve an amount in the annual budget for contributions of personal property to certain communities and donees.
+The President & CEO is authorized to donate items of personal property having a total estimated value equal to or less than the budgeted amount, belonging to the LDA to any of the impact communities (as defined in the LDA's enabling legislation) or governmental or quasi-governmental entities or non-profit entities operating within the impact communities.
+Any donated item must if a single item no longer hashave utility for the LDA, and hasmust have an estimated value of \$500 or less.
+The President & CEO shall first ascertain that the item of personal property proposed for donation will be kept and used within the geographic area of the impact communities and will be used for legitimate governmental, charitable, educational or other commonly accepted non-profit purposes, that the proposed use of the item is consistent with LDA's mission, and that such use has a value to the public in excess of the estimated value of the item.
 The LDA Board may approve a donation of personal property with an estimated value in excess of \$500 if it determines that the contribution or donation meets the same criteria.
 The President & CEO shall within 3 months following the end of each of LDA's July 1 to June 30 fiscal years report to the Board any such donations made during the fiscal year.
+The LDA's periodic financial statements reported to the Board shall include a separate line item accounting for contributions of personal property.